SAFEGUARDING - KEEPING YOU SAFE

 If at ANY TIME if you need to talk, please complete the following form and one of our safeguarding team will be in touch with you: Let's Talk About It.

-Some of the signs of abuse and/or problematic mental health include the following indicators.
+Some of the signs of abuse, neglect and/or exploitation include the following indicators.
 However, it should be remembered that there may be a perfectly innocent explanation for any of these and it is important not to jump to conclusions.
 To this end our Pastoral and Safeguarding Teams will take any concerns seriously but ensure any enquiries are made in a sensitive manner:

 Many of the above may also be signs of problematic mental health.
 Wath Academy is committed to being alert to signs of abuse and/or problematic mental health and intervening early to safeguard children’s safety, welfare and wellbeing.